Anselmo21/TrashClassifier/README.md

 ### Multi-Class Classification Model
 - **Location:** The training notebook for the multi-class model is located in the `multi_class_classification_model` directory.
 - **Training Pipeline:** Detailed in `model_training_pipeline.py`.
 - **Data Source:** The dataset is sourced directly from Kaggle.
-A Kaggle account and API key are required for training.
+A Kaggle account and API key are required for training: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification/datas
 - **Environment:** Designed for the Google Colab environment (free version).
 For alternative training purposes, this environment is recommended.
 - **Model Output:** The trained model's architecture is saved as `garbage_model.json` and its trained parameters is saved as `garbage_model.h5`.